perecedero/FramePress/readme.md

 * View-Controller like workflow
 * Predefined folder structure for better file organization
-* Helpers to add/handler admin pages/menus, actions and filters
 * Built-in features to easily develop controllers: simulate Sessions, use of http Headers,
 * Built-in features to easily add content to views: js, css, links and images
 * Built-in error and performance log
+* Built-in internationalization (i18n)
 * Super configurable (in a easy/fast way)

 ## Change Log

+### Version 003
+improved shortcodes
+improved error handler and reporting included debug mode
+Fixed minor bugs

-### Version 2.0
+### Version 002
 added shortcodes compatibility!
 modified action is\_ajax to can add wp\_ajax\_nopriv\_ Fixed some bugs on the core action